Embird Embroidery Software

 3D Mode

-Settings for 3D rendering of design in the work area.
+Settings for the 3D rendering of the design in the work area.

-Show Fabric .
-If disabled, the hoop will be shown beneath the design.
-Same setting is accessible via main menu > View .
+Show Fabric: If disabled, the hoop will be shown beneath the design.
+This setting is also accessible via main menu > View.

-Shadow Intensity .
-Shadow adds depth to 3D rendering, but may look not good on Sfumato Stitch objects with loose stitches.
-If you work on a Sfumato Stitch design and use 3D preview, we suggest to set Shadow Intensity to 0 (zero).
+Shadow Intensity: Shadow adds depth to the 3D rendering but may not look good on Sfumato Stitch objects with loose stitches.
+If you are working on a Sfumato Stitch design and using the 3D preview, we suggest setting the Shadow Intensity to 0 (zero).

 X-Ray

-Short Stitches Color .
-X-ray mode allows to spot stitches that are too short and may not sew well.
-Short stitches in X-ray are rendered in this color.
+Short Stitches Color: X-ray mode allows you to identify stitches that are too short and may not sew well.
+Short stitches in X-ray mode are rendered in this color.

 Short Stitches Max.
-Length .
-Length threshold for stitches that are considered to be too short.
+Length: The length threshold for stitches considered too short.

-Long Stitches Color .
-X-ray mode allows to spot stitches that are too long and may not sew well.
-Long stitches in X-ray are rendered in this color.
+Long Stitches Color: X-ray mode allows you to identify stitches that are too long and may not sew well.
+Long stitches in X-ray mode are rendered in this color.

 Long Stitches Min.
-Length .
-Length threshold for stitches that are considered to be too long.
+Length: The length threshold for stitches considered too long.

-Stitch Color Saturation .
-X-ray mode is almost grayscale, but little amount of color helps to distinguish objects one from the other.
-Set amount of color with this control.
+Stitch Color Saturation: X-ray mode is almost grayscale, but a small amount of color helps to distinguish objects from one another.
+Set the amount of color with this control.

 Sew Simulator

-Mode .
-Sew simulator allows to choose how stitches are rendered (3D, flat, etc.).
+Mode: The sew simulator allows you to choose how stitches are rendered (3D, flat, etc.).

 Lettering

-These settings allow to define screen rendering colors of controls such as handles, nodes, baseline, etc., used in interactive lettering mode.
-It is also possible to define opacity of the lettering fill.
+These settings allow you to define the screen rendering colors of controls such as handles, nodes, baselines, etc., used in interactive lettering mode.
+It is also possible to define the opacity of the lettering fill.

 All Modes

-Show Jump Stitches .
-Same setting is accessible via main menu > View .
+Show Jump Stitches: This setting is also accessible via main menu > View.

-Jump Stitches Highlight Color .
-Color of glow around the jump stitches for better visibility on a colored background.
-This glow appears only when design is zoomed in sufficiently.
-It is not used when design is zoomed out.
+Jump Stitches Highlight Color: The color of the glow around the jump stitches for better visibility on a colored background.
+This glow appears only when the design is zoomed in sufficiently; it is not used when the design is zoomed out.

-Vector Objects Area Opacity .
-Inside regions of digitized vector objects are rendered on screen as semi-transparent color areas if they have no stitches generated.
+Vector Objects Area Opacity: Inside regions of digitized vector objects are rendered on screen as semi-transparent color areas if they have no stitches generated.
 When stitches are generated, these stitches are displayed instead of the semi-transparent color.
-This setting allows to define opacity of the inside regions.
+This setting allows you to define the opacity of the inside regions.

-Tie-up Stitches Color .
-This settings allows to distinguish tie-up stitches from other types of stitches.
-It works only when Show Jumps is turned ON.
-It has no effect in Density Map display mode.
+Tie-up Stitches Color: This setting allows you to distinguish tie-up stitches from other types of stitches.
+It works only when Show Jumps is turned ON and has no effect in Density Map display mode.

 Lettering Preferences

-All lettering settings are also accessible in main control panel in the lettering mode .
+All lettering settings are also accessible in the main control panel in the lettering mode.

 Font

-Styles .
-Font settings like Bold, Italic, Vertical lettering, Unicode character set (not applicable to Alphabets).
+Styles: Font settings like Bold, Italic, Vertical lettering, and Unicode character set (not applicable to Alphabets).
 Another font setting is Flattening.
-Flattening of composite glyphs allows to convert fonts made from blocks into common curves for correct conversion into embroidery.
+Flattening of composite glyphs allows you to convert fonts made from blocks into common curves for correct conversion into embroidery.

 Archives

-These settings are for TrueType and OpenType fonts.
-They are not applicable to Alphabets.
+These settings are for TrueType and OpenType fonts and are not applicable to Alphabets.

-Paths to folders with additional TrueType and OpenType fonts, which are not installed in the operating system.
-Set these paths if you want to include these fonts to lettering system of Studio.
-Appy Find Fonts function in lettering mode to let Studio include these fonts.
+Paths to folders with additional TrueType and OpenType fonts that are not installed in the operating system.
+Set these paths if you want to include these fonts in the lettering system of Studio.
+Apply the Find Fonts function in lettering mode to let Studio include these fonts.

-Scan Archive Files too .
-If this option is turned ON, Studio searches for TrueType and OpenType fonts also inside of .zip archive files.
+Scan Archive Files Too: If this option is turned ON, Studio will also search for TrueType and OpenType fonts inside .zip archive files.

 Sewing

-Fill .
-The way how letters are filled with stitches.
-Available options are plain fill, mesh, autocolumn and center line.
-Plain fill, mesh and autocolumn may also be outlined.
-In case of mesh option the lettering must be large enough to make the mesh visible.
+Fill: The way letters are filled with stitches.
+Available options are plain fill, mesh, autocolumn, and center line.
+Plain fill, mesh, and autocolumn may also be combined with outline.
+In the case of the mesh option, the lettering must be large enough for the mesh to be visible.

-Order .
-Sewing order of letters and/or words.
-Sewing from center to sides may reduce push effect when sewing on a soft fabric.
+Order: The sewing order of letters and/or words.
+Sewing from the center to the sides may reduce the push effect when sewing on soft fabric.

-Connections .
-Choose if there will be connection stitches or trims between the letters and also between the letter parts like dots.
+Connections: Choose whether there will be connection stitches or trims between the letters, and also between the separate parts of letter.

 Glyph Set

-Pre-Defined Set .
-Text boxes in this tab allow to type-in pre-defined texts or glyph strings.
-These texts are available in lettering mode for a quick insertion with shortcut buttons in the Text tab.
+Pre-Defined Set: Text boxes in this tab allow you to type in predefined texts or glyph strings.
+These texts are available in lettering mode for quick insertion with shortcut buttons in the Text tab.
+Use these sets if you want to embroider a reference table of glyphs.
+Some digitizers like to own such reference tables of fonts they use.

 Preferences